 AWS SAM CLI is a CLI tool for local development and testing of Serverless applications

 To get started with building SAM-based applications, use the SAM CLI.
-SAM CLI provides a Lambda-like execution environment that lets you locally build, test, debug, and deploy applications defined by SAM templates.
+SAM CLI provides a Lambda-like execution environment that lets you locally build, test, debug, and deploy AWS serverless applications.

 - Install SAM CLI